Flying with toddlers or young kids? Read this packing list before you go! It's everything you might want to consider packing before you're wheels up!

 I have very distinct memories of my first mommy and me experience when Parker was a baby.
 It was early summer and almost every mom had the same question: "Help!
 We are traveling soon and I don't know what to bring on the flight for the baby!"
 Now that Ever is a full blown 2 year old toddler and Parker is in elementary school, our list looks a little different.
 I also like to think that I have refined the list to near perfection after a couple dozen flights with the kids.
 Below is the packing list that includes exactly what I take on the plane for my kids now as well as my favorite carry-on backpack ever for traveling with kids!

-(Here is the link for my travel backpack for those who have been asking!)
+(Here is the link for my travel backpack for those who have been asking!
+This post was originally published in February of 2020, the irony is not lost on me!)

 First a few frequently asked questions about packing for kids: